microsoft/fast/specs/tabs/tabs.md

 ### States

-*Tabs* can either be controlled or uncontrolled, meaning if `activeId` is passed the app author is taking control of the selected tab.
-When the `change` event fires it updates the `activeId` and pass a refrence to the `activeTab`.
+*Tabs* can either be controlled or uncontrolled, meaning if `activeid` is passed the app author is taking control of the selected tab.
+When the `change` event fires it updates the `activeid` and pass a refrence to the `activetab`.

 ### Globalization